Review: EVA Air Business Class (777-300ER) Taipei to Seattle (TPE-SEA)

 Touchdown to walking out of the terminal building at SEA happened in the span of about 20 minutes!
 Regularly, the arrivals procedure could take more than an hour.

 One of the perks of using credit card benefits and points is that it can help you streamline your travel experience (for free!).
 Business class passengers (including those booked via points of course) get priority in deplaning, and having Global Entry (I got mine for free with Chase Sapphire Reserve) allows you to go through (largely) automated screening for immigration and customs.
-Since I was still a F-1 student at the time, I did have to go to secondary inspection, but even that was no more than a 5 minute process.
+Since I was still on student visa at the time, I did have to go to secondary inspection, but even that was no more than a 5 minute process.

 Interesting note: I had a fun chat with the immigration officer about benefits of Global Entry!
-She was definitely the nicest and most lively officer I've encountered so far!
-Hopefully we get more people like her :)
+She was definitely the nicest and most lively officer I’ve encountered so far!
+Hopefully we get more people like her 🙂

 That's a wrap!
 Stay tuned for more travel stories in the near future and remember, you too can travel for free by following the tips & tricks I share on this site!